-Real Estate Predictions 2017 Bookmark has been added
+Real Estate Predictions 2017 has been saved

 Real Estate Predictions 2017

 Welcome to the 2017 edition of Deloitte’s predictions for the Real Estate industry.
 Developed by Deloitte Netherlands, this series examines what changes lie ahead?
 Discover the Real Estate trends for 2017 that will impact your business.
 Read about how cyber risk, blockchain, smart mobility and more will affect the real estate industry.

 Smart buildings are becoming critical to competitive advantage and can also open new revenue streams, energy efficiency and sustainability.
 However, with the rise of smart buildings new risks emerge as well.
 One of them is cyber risk.

 Read the prediction: Rising cyber risk in real estate through the rise of smart buildings.

 What is crowdsourcing, and how is it transforming the real estate industry?
 Read all about it in our second real estate prediction.

 Read the publication:Getting in with the in crowd

 Car-sharing initiatives are rapidly changing the perception of car ownership and car usage.
 Combined with the application of autonomous vehicles, that are already operating in some places, this might well be the next game-changer in real estate and area development.